dadolun95/magento2-enahnced-wishlist/README.md

 # Dadolun_EnhancedWishlist

 ## Features
-This module adds a flag already added on wishlist items on listings and product page
+This module flags already added on wishlist items on listings and product page

 ## Installation
 You can install this module adding it on app/code folder or with composer.